Back to blog

 Example 2: Messaging App

-A company has made a very successful messaging app, but now they are facing the problem of success.
-Their small app, designed for a small community, is gaining popularity fast.
-The team feels that the app is not ready for all this attention.
+A company has created a very successful messaging app, but now they are facing the problem of unexpected success.
+Their small app, designed for a small community, is rapidly gaining popularity.
+The team feels that the app is not ready for all this level of attention.
 The situation is clear - from a business perspective, everything works well enough.
 The risk is technology, and again the problem lies in the critique of a product.
 This leads us to Q4 where we have, among others, Performance and Security testing.
 There is no doubt that we will need both.
-Lots of users mean a load on an application and nothing will kill its momentum like failing servers.
+Lots of users means a load on an application and nothing will kill its momentum like failing servers.
 Security is also important.
 Attention also attracts bad actors who will try to exploit the system.

-The team suffers a problem of poor quality code.
+The team has a problem with poor code quality.
 In the case of some features, developers are reluctant to fix a familiar bug because of the high risk of breaking something else.
 One glance at the ATQ shows that we need something to support the development and its technology which leads us straight to Q1.
 Both Unit Test and Component Test would improve team productivity and code quality.

 The above example may give a wrong impression that Agile Testing Quadrants are used to select one and only one tool.
 THIS IS NOT TRUE: we can use ATQ for each goal of our testing, for each need, for each problem we are trying to address.
 However, trying to improve too much at once may lead to too much-wasted effort and no result.
 Concentrate on one subject at a time.